-Through safety and security are of paramount concern, the Center does not maintain control simply through the use of security hardware.
-It is the philosophy of the Center team that positive interaction and engagement between youth and staff is an important behavior management tool.
-Detention Youth Counselors provide crisis counseling, living skills training, and supervised recreational activities to the youth in care.
+Building a strong relationship through positive interaction and engagement between youth and staff is an important behavior management tool.
+Detention Youth Counselors provide crisis counseling, living skills training, and supervised recreational activities to detained youth.
 Detention staff challenges youth to take responsibility for the criminal thinking patterns and decisions that brought them into placement.
 Youth Counselors help the residents explore areas of growth and change necessary to deter them from further delinquent activity.
 By focusing on the relationship with each young person in care and challenging their thinking, each staff feels they can make a difference in their thinking and attitude.

 Development of rapport between staff and residents is a key to creating an environment conducive to positive change.
-The many positive interactions between staff and residents helps the Center effectively manage the behavior of otherwise extremely obstinate youth.
+The many positive interactions between staff and residents helps the Center effectively manage the behavior of otherwise obstinate youth.
 The involvement between staff and residents also helps reduce the frustration and anxiety felt by youth.
-Although the Center is not a treatment program, staff members view detention as a very important component in this Juvenile Justice/Treatment System.
+Staff members view detention as an important component in this Juvenile Justice/Treatment System.
 Because this system strives to reduce juvenile crime by actively engaging youthful offenders at all points of contact, staff members are determined to seize every opportunity to positively impact the residents and create teachable moments.